rapid7/insightconnect-plugins/ivanti_security_controls/help.md

 Note that scan names are not unique in Ivanti, in the event that there are duplicate names, the action will automatically use the latest scan.
 If you want a specific scan that is not the latest, pass in the scan ID instead.

-In case if there are multiple scans with the same name, the action will pick the ID of the latest scan with that name.

 ##### Input